John Pierce discusses army accounts with Joseph Howell

 This transcription was generated by machine using Anthropic's Claude Code (a mix of sonnet and opus models).
 It may contain errors or inaccuracies.
 Please verify against the document image.
 Learn more about our generative AI methodology.

-to the late 1st Jersey, you am not indebted to the United States you will lay me under further and greater Obligations — if a failure to enclose is on a little bill read the Henry Harris — of any Officers that are pensioners are indebted to the publics, and Congress had transmitted the accounts to the several states they belong to them to be repaid from them, it would have saved me from troubling you which I am very Sor — The United States are Indebted to me near $2,000 and I am suffering for the want of it.
+to the late [undecipherable] Jersey, you am not indebted to the United States, you will lay me under further and greater Obligations.— If a failure to enclose is in a little, half [undecipherable] the Henry Davis— if any Officers that are pensioners are [undecipherable] to the [public?], and Congress had transmitted the accounts to the several States they belong to them to be repaid from them, it would have saved me from troubling you which I am very far— The United States are I confess [undecipherable] near $2,000 and I am suffering for the want of it.

 Philadelphia

-You may recollect a dispute which took place in the year 1793 between John Nicholson the Comptroller General and myself, respecting my accounts as an Officer of the name — that same affair will shortly come before a Jury, which I have long wished for — and I want to be prepared with proof, that Officers have been promoted while they were in Captivity, and have drawn pay accordingly, and also that Officers who were exchanged while in Captivity had drawn a years pay allowed by Congress at [undecipherable]
+You may recollect a dispute which took place in the year 1792 between John Nicholson the Comptroller General and myself, respecting my accounts as an Officer of the name— that cause which will shortly come before a Jury, which I have long wished for— and I want to be prepared with proof, that Officers have been promoted while they were in Captivity, and have drawn pay accordingly; and also that Officers who were exchanged while in Captivity had drawn a years pay allowed by Congress as [undecipherable]

 Type